dhack8/AVC-2016-Team-6/README.md

 Everything appears to have been completed, no problems

 ###Week 2 Checklist
-- [x] Codders: Play around with code that you think will help, think about the problem in your showers :)
+- [x] Coders: Play around with code that you think will help, think about the problem in your showers :)
 - [x] Hardware: Plan 2nd prototype completetly so its ready to be fabricated first week back.

 This weeks task a rather light due to the fact that none of us can get hands on with the hardware, which makes it difficult for both parties to be super porductive.